 11.16.1 Training Stipend Fund.
 The District will support training efforts by creating a Training Stipend Fund.
 This fund will supplement other monies available to support training and be available for training that is designated by the District.
-This Stipend Fund will provide compensation for Teachers enrolled in large scale training that aligns with current District initiatives.
+This Stipend Fund will provide compensation for Teachers enrolled in trainings that align with current District initiatives.
 Training that qualifies for compensation will be determined on an annual basis by the District and will apply only for that contract year.
 Training that is District-initiated will qualify for payment out of this fund.
 Training that is initiated at the building may receive approval for payment if such training is aligned with current District initiatives, and if prior approval is granted by the Assistant Superintendent of Learning Services.
-These trainings include, but are not limited to: large scale literacy, math and other content area specific training, assessment, instructional technology, and intervention staff development.
 Questions about whether a training qualifies under this section that are not resolved otherwise by the Assistant Superintendent of Learning Services will be determined by the Assistant Superintendent of Human Resources, whose decision will be final.